MishaVyb/weather-collector/README.md

     ```sh
     $ python3 manage.py
     ```
-    Note.
-It is default program exicution and it equls to:
+    **Note**.
+That command runs default package execution and equals to:
     ```sh
     $ python3 manage.py collect --initial
     ```

-    For the beginning, collector looks for `cites.json` file where list of cites described.
+    For the beginning, collector looks for `cites.json` file where list of cities described.
     ```json
     [
         {"name": "Moscow"},